How much do you know about your air conditioner? Would you be able to tell if the fan motor was not working properly?

 Sometimes, replacing the fan motor in your air conditioning system is inevitable, but with routine maintenance, you can prolong the lifespan of your air conditioner.
 When it comes to fan motor burnout, dirt is the biggest culprit.
 That’s why the best thing you can do is to keep everything clean.
 When dirt builds up in the fan motor, it can block the motor hole and cause the component to overheat.
 Fortunately, scheduling routine maintenance check ups with your trusted HVAC technicians will ensure your fan motor is clean and in good overall shape.

-At Sansone Air Conditioning Electrical & Plumbing, we provide HVAC services for your home or business.
+At Sansone Air Conditioning, we provide a full range of AC services for your home or business, including air conditioning repair.
 If you live in Broward, Palm Beach, or St. Lucie, let us help you make sure your air conditioner is running as efficiently as possible.